 - A handful of almonds and a banana

-Whip up a smoothie; my favorite lately is frozen blueberries, 1/2 a banana, orange juice and some low-fat vanilla yogurt.
-Build an easy and delicious parfaits with yogurt or ricotta cheese and some fresh seasonal fruit.
-You can never go wrong with a bowl of whole grain cereal; some good brands are Barbara’s, Kashi and Nature’s Path -- add some fresh or dried fruit for some extra vitamins and fiber.
+Whip up a smoothie!
+My favorite lately is frozen blueberries, half a banana, 100% orange juice and some low-fat vanilla Greek yogurt.
+Build easy and delicious parfaits with yogurt or cottage cheese and some fresh fruit.
+You can never go wrong with a bowl of low-sugar, whole-grain cereal — add some fresh or dried fruit for some extra vitamins and fiber.

 Cook up a healthy breakfast in less than 10 minutes.
-Try preparing oatmeal on the stovetop or in the microwave.
+Try a batch of baked oatmeal or instant oatmeal in the microwave.
 Go for the unsweetened kinds (flavored varieties have tons of sugar) and cook in water or skim milk.
-Make your own oatmeal flavors by adding fruit, nuts, cinnamon and a drizzle of honey, maple syrup or one of these other natural sweeteners.
+Make your own oatmeal flavors by adding fruit, nuts, cinnamon, and a drizzle of honey or maple syrup.
 Eggs are another healthy and fast option.
-Scramble up one or two, grab some whole grain toast and make a handy egg sandwich or breakfast burrito.
+Scramble up one or two, grab some whole-grain toast and make a handy sandwich or burrito.
 Plan ahead and bake a batch of muffins.
 You can store them in the freezer and transfer to the microwave when you’re in the mood for something freshly baked.

 Dana Angelo White, MS, RD, ATC, is a registered dietitian, certified athletic trainer and owner of Dana White Nutrition, Inc., which specializes in culinary and sports nutrition.
 She is the author of four cookbooks First Bites: Superfoods for Babies and Toddlers, The Healthy Air Fryer Cookbook, The Healthy Instant Pot Cookbook and Healthy Quick and Easy Smoothies.